How many perfect brackets are left in the men's NCAA tournament? - ExBulletin

 The first game was brutal for the brackets: approximately 9.3 million were eliminated by Michigan State's victory over Mississippi State.
 Another 9.3 million were destroyed when BYU fell to Duquesne.
 Later, 1.1 million brackets were eliminated when Oregon beat South Carolina.

 After eight games, the number of perfect brackets fell below a million, thanks to Dayton's victory over Nevada.
-Kentucky's loss to Oakland subsequently wiped out all but about 20,000 brackets.
+Kentucky's loss to Oakland then wiped out all but about 20,000 of the brackets.

 At the end of the first day of the tournament, only 1,825 brackets remained intact, or 0.008% of all brackets.